Matt Ryan Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Matchup vs. New Orleans

-- Ryan had one touchdown pass 10 times and multiple TDs seven times against the Saints.
+- Ryan threw a touchdown pass 10 times and multiple TDs in seven of those contests against the Saints.

 - Note: Ryan's stats vs. Saints date back to 2016.